 - be 18 or older

-- be able to get a bank guarantee, if required
+- be able to get a bank guarantee if we ask for one

-The level of income you need to become an assurer will depend on:
+The income you need to pass this test depends on:

-- the number of people in your immediate family
+- how many people are in your immediate family

 - tax returns